 Founded in 1905 in England by Hans Wilsdorf and Alfred Davis as Wilsdorf & Davis, the company became known as the Rolex Watch Company in 1915, moving to its new Geneva headquarters in 1919.
 The success of the wristwatch can be largely attributed to many of Rolex’s innovations which made the company one of the most respected and well-known of all luxury brands.
 These have included its famous “Oyster” case — the world’s first water-resistant and dustproof watch case, invented in 1926 — and its “Perpetual” — the world’s first reliable, self-winding movement for the wristwatch, launched in 1933.
 These would form the foundation for Rolex’s Datejust and Day-Date, respectively introduced in 1945 and 1956.
 Also and equally importantly, Rolex is known for its sports watches, such as the Explorer, Submariner and GMT-Master launched in the mid-1950s.

 Launched in 1945, the Rolex Datejust broke new ground by being the world’s first automatic wristwatch with a date function.
-The fact that this watch was also waterproof and accurate and reliable enough to be Chronometer rated, was nothing short of sensational in 1945!
+At the time, the fact that this watch was also waterproof and accurate and reliable enough to be Chronometer rated, was nothing short of sensational!

 The Rolex Day-Date joined the Datejust in 1956 and both have remained Rolex’s range-topping gentlemen’s dress watches ever since.
 However, early Rolex Datejusts are rarer and more sought after and therefore command higher prices than the Day-Date.
 Incidentally, the ‘just’ in Datejust, stands for “just in time”, referring to the way the movement advances the date, exactly at midnight without any delay.

-A highly attractive Rolex Oyster Perpetual Datejust in 14ct yellow gold from 1955.
-This Rolex model reference 1601 has the most beautifully elegant, 1950s ‘sunburst’ champagne dial with the original ‘lance’ hands, which pair perfectly with the ‘baton’ hour indices.
+Here we have a highly attractive Rolex Oyster Perpetual Datejust in 14ct yellow gold from 1955.
+This Rolex model reference 1601 has the most beautifully elegant, 1950s ‘sunburst’ champagne dial with original ‘lance’ hands, pairing perfectly with the ‘baton’ hour indices and the watch case also carries the highly sought after fluted bezel which remains in absolutely incredible condition.
 The Rolex Calibre 1560, 26 Jewel Chronometer grade movement is superbly accurate and reliable, even by current day standards.
-The movement has been overhauled and serviced and it is in sparkling condition.
-At 36mm diameter, not including the crown, this is a large-sized watch by 1950s standards.
-The watch case also carries the highly sought after fluted bezel which remains in absolutely incredible condition.
+This has been overhauled and serviced and is in sparkling condition.

-If you have looked at a number of vintage Rolex Oyster Perpetuals Datejust, you will have probably noticed, very rarely are two the same.
+If you have looked at a number of vintage Rolex Oyster Perpetual Datejusts, you will have probably noticed, very rarely are two the same.
 This dial carries the Rolex Coronet at 12 and is signed ‘Rolex Oyster Perpetual Datejust’ with ‘Superlative Chronometer Officially Certified’ just above the 6 and ‘Swiss’ at the very bottom.

 This dial has been previously restored to a very high standard yet remains in outstanding condition.